-Once the tourists grow scarce and the trees begin to turn, it suits me to visit the Tower of London and study the graffiti.
-The austere stone structures of this ancient fortress by the river reassert their grim dignity when the crowd-borne hubbub subsides, and quiet consideration of the sombre texts graven there becomes possible.
+Now that tourists are scarce and the trees are bare once more, it suits me to visit the Tower of London and study the graffiti.
+The austere stone structures of this ancient fortress by the river reassert their grim dignity in Winter when the crowd-borne hubbub subsides, and quiet consideration of the sombre texts graven there becomes possible.
 Some are bold and graceful, others are spidery and maladroit, yet every one represents an attempt by their creators to renegotiate the nature of their existence.
 Many are by those who would otherwise be forgotten if they had not possessed a powerful need to record their being, unwilling to let themselves slide irrevocably into obscurity and be lost forever.
 For those faced with interminable days, painstaking carving in stone served to mark time, and to assert identity and belief.
 Every mark here is a testimony to the power of human will, and they speak across the ages as tokens of brave defiance and the refusal to be cowed by tyranny.

 “The more affliction we endure for Christ in this world, the more glory we shall get with Christ in the world to come.”
 This inscription in Latin was carved above the chimney breast in the Beauchamp Tower by Philip Howard, Earl of Arundel in 1587.
 His father was executed in 1572 for treason and, in 1585, Howard was arrested and charged with being a Catholic, spending the rest of his life at the Tower where he died in 1595.